lzychowski/lzychowski.github.io/_posts/2017-02-17-SCSS-repeated-helper-classes-with-5px-increment.md

 ## Introduction

-One of the things I begin every front-end project with is a setup of basic CSS and various reusable helper classes.
+One of the things I begin every front-end project with is the setup of basic CSS and various reusable helper classes.
 Today I went back to clean up few different inline CSS styles and replaced them with classes.
 One of most widely used helper CSS properties are `padding` and `margin`.
 Given that the values for those properties can range based on the layout, it is almost inevitable that at some point in time you will have a class for every direction and size.

 For example: